peow2373/The-Eye-of-the-Beholder/Process/README.md

 TODO (Hunter)
 - Write Jester dialogue
 - Starting Joke: Well Hello!
 I am the King’s new jester!
-I’m the old jester’s replacement after he made a bad joke… His execution was terrible!
+I’m the old jester’s replacement after he made a bad joke...
+His execution was terrible!
-- Netrixi Joke: What do you learn in witch school?
+- Netrixi Joke: What do you learn in witch school?...
 Spelling!
-- Folkvar Joke: Which one of Lord Arthur’s knights invented the round table- Sir Cumference.
+- Folkvar Joke: Which one of Lord Arthur’s knights invented the round table?...
+Sir Cumference.
 - Iv Joke: “Why are monks bad at trigonometry?...
 They don’t sin.”

 TODO (Perry)